Geothermal System Repair Service

 Before calling a professional, you can perform these basic checks on your geothermal heating system:

 • Check the air filter and coils.
-Change the filter and clean the coils if needed, which could be preventing air flow.
+Change the filter and clean the coils if needed, which could prevent airflow

 If you check these things and your heat pump is still not working properly, you should call a professional HVAC technician to assess and repair the problem.